dekatzenel/email-tagging/README.md

 # email-tagging

+## Run Instructions
 To run this program, open it in the Intellij IDEA IDE and run Server.java

 To access this program once it is running, navigate to <localhost:8080>

+## Description
+This program returns the ids of Gmail messages believed to contain source code.
+This source code may be attached or (TODO) inline.